mithril-security/blindai-preview/docs/docs/deploy-on-premise.md

 ### Examples

-You can check out our [how-to using github repo instead of PyPI packages](link) to see an example of the full workflow using BlindAI.
+You can check out our [how-to guides](link) to see an example of the full workflow using BlindAI.